TummyPan/unix-shell-lite/_episodes/01-intro.md

 > This might happen if the command was mis-typed or if the program corresponding to that command
 > is not installed.
 {: .callout}
+v
+## MINGW64
+>MINGW64 is 'Minimum GNU for Windows 64 bit'.
+It's the name of a >compiler used to build an extra copy of bash that "git for Windows" includes.
+{: .callout}

 ## Nelle's Pipeline: A Typical Problem